 Now, I don't mean this in a bad way—the first two Dead Rising games were also brilliant, but 3 is a little less . . . goofy, for lack of a better word.

 But, Dead Rising 3 is by no means boring.
 You still fight seemingly endless hordes of zombies, and you still create the most stupidly brilliant weapons I've ever seen in a video game . . .

 The Elemental Staff is pretty much a traffic light on a pole.
 Naturally, this gives you the ability to shoot lightning, fire, and ice at the zombie hordes.
 It's stupid.
 It's brilliant.
 It's brilliantly stupid.
 I love it.

 It's things like this that get Dead Rising 3 onto my list of the best zombie games.

 4. Dead Island

-Dead Island first drew attention with perhaps the most emotional video game trailer ever made.
+first drew attention with perhaps the most emotional video Dead Islandgame trailer ever made.
 The game takes place on the island of Banoi, a beautiful, tropical resort destination off the coast of Papua New Guinea.
-The 4 main characters; rapper Sam B; Chinese spy Xian Mei; former football-star Logan Carter; and ex police officer Purna - are awakened by a voice over the emergency intercom system instructing them to escape the hotel.
+The four main characters; rapper Sam B, Chinese spy Xian Mei, former football-star Logan Carter, and ex-police officer Purna, are awakened by a voice over the emergency intercom system instructing them to escape the hotel.

 They quickly discover that most of the population has been overcome by disease, turning them into psychotic, flesh-eating zombies.
 The survivors are overcome and bitten by one of the infected, but they are rescued by a lifeguard, and the four survivors discover that they appear to be immune to the disease.